filecoin-project/lotus-docs/content/en/lotus/manage/lotus-cli.md

 CATEGORY:
    RETRIEVAL

+DESCRIPTION:
+   Retrieve data from the Filecoin network.

+   The retrieve command will attempt to find a provider make a retrieval deal with them.
+In case a provider can't be found, it can be specified with the --provider flag.

+   By default the data will be interpreted as DAG-PB UnixFSv1 File.
+Alternatively a CAR file containing the raw IPLD graph can be exported by setting the --car flag.

+   Partial Retrieval:

+   The --data-selector flag can be used to specify a sub-graph to fetch.
+The selector can be specified as either IPLD datamodel text-path selector, or IPLD json selector.

+   In case of unixfs retrieval, the selector must point at a single root node, and match the entire graph under that node.

+   In case of CAR retrieval, the selector must have one common "sub-root" node.

+   Examples:

+   - Retrieve a file by CID
+     $ lotus client retrieve Qm... my-file.txt

+   - Retrieve a file by CID from f0123
+     $ lotus client retrieve --provider f0123 Qm... my-file.txt

+   - Retrieve a first file from a specified directory
+     $ lotus client retrieve --data-selector /Links/0/Hash Qm... my-file.txt

 OPTIONS:
+   --car                                                   Export to a car file instead of a regular file (default: false) --data-selector value, --datamodel-path-selector value  IPLD datamodel text-path selector, or IPLD json selector --car-export-merkle-proof                               (requires --data-selector and --car) Export data-selector merkle proof (default: false)
-   --from value      address to send transactions from --car             export to a car file instead of a regular file (default: false) --miner value     miner address for retrieval, if not present it'll use local discovery --maxPrice value  maximum price the client is willing to consider (default: 0.01 FIL) --pieceCid value  require data to be retrieved from a specific Piece CID --allow-local     (default: false)
-   --help, -h        show help (default: false)
+   --from value                                            address to send transactions from --provider value, --miner value                         provider to use for retrieval, if not present it'll use local discovery
+   --maxPrice value                                        maximum price the client is willing to consider (default: 0 FIL) --pieceCid value                                        require data to be retrieved from a specific Piece CID --allow-local                                           (default: false) --help, -h                                              show help (default: false)

 ```